gramjos/gramjos.github.io/README.md

+### Summary of Key Technical Pieces
+app.js: The "main" function.
+It defines the Route Table (the map of paths to functions) and starts the router.

+router.js: The "engine".

+createRoute: A compiler that turns path strings into efficient RegEx matchers.

+onLinkClick: An event delegate that "hijacks" navigation.

+history.pushState: The browser API to change the URL.

+onLocationChange: The central dispatcher that resolves the current path against the route table and triggers the render.

+popstate listener: The handler for the browser's back/forward buttons.

+views/index.js: The "functional rendering" layer.
+A set of functions that simply take state (context) and return HTML.
+They are "dumb" and don't know why they are being called, which is a good design.

+---

 This system is a great example of a client-side router.
 Its main job is to map browser URL paths to specific JavaScript functions that render content, all without requesting a new page from the server.
 This creates a Single-Page Application (SPA) experience.

 Here are the concepts, in logical order, that describe its functionality.